Heat Pump Installation in Charlotte: $5,000-$10,000

 What SEER rating should I get in Charlotte?

 The Southeast minimum is 15 SEER2.
 For Charlotte, 16 to 17 SEER2 is the sweet spot.
 Variable-speed models provide superior dehumidification in Charlotte's humid summers, which is worth the premium for comfort-conscious homeowners.
+See our SEER rating guide for the full efficiency tier breakdown.

 How long does a heat pump last in Charlotte?